gaehlerm/SoftwareEngineering/README.md

 If code lives long enough (which is usually sooner rather than later), it will have to adapt to change.
 The build system might change, the database might change, and you'll have to adapt yourself to the new environment.
 This is almost inevitable.
 Only if you write extremely low level code with hardly any dependencies you might be save.
 Or you write mobile apps that are guaranteed to last only 1 or 2 years.
 Thus you have no choice but to adapt to the changing environment.
 Your code has to stay flexible.
 You have to keep it in shape.
 Make sure you can react to change.

 ## Keeping code in shape

 // first refactor the core, refactor subsidiary code only when needed.
 It is important to focus on some parts.
 Refactoring the whole code is a tremendous amount of work.
 Make supporting code to be generic.

 // The behavior of the software may not be changed or the users stop using it.

 Even without external changes it is important to refactor your code once in a while.
 We have to face the sad that fact that our perfect code deteriorates over time.
 Every line of code you add is a possible source for deteriorating the code quality.
 You may add duplication, increase the class size or disrupt the order of logic in your code.
 Brief, the code becomes dirty and you have to clean it up.
 Sometimes it is also compared to entropy, the physical law of disorder //Thomas & Hunt.
 Fighting entropy is hard.
-It takes a lot of efforts. // see section on entropy
+It takes a lot of efforts as explained in the section on entropy.

 Refactoring is just like cleaning up your kitchen.
 Every time you cook something you have dirty dishes.
 But unlike for the kitchen you cannot hire a cleaning lady to clean up your code.
 She wouldn’t know what to do.
 You have to clean up your code by yourself.
 You have to refactor it.
 Continuously.
 You will be spending more time refactoring than writing new code.
 And as the code becomes older it only gets worse.
 That’s the faith of a software engineer.